surajsharma/paper-jekyll-theme/_posts/2017-10-03-Wombats in Labyrinths.md

 The journalist is little more than an [NPC](https://en.wikipedia.org/wiki/Non-player_character) in the analyst's viewport, another sprite to bump against expecting little more than a rumor-shower or PR mushrooms.
 And yet, developing the right analyst sources is key for the journalist's survival (at least as a rookie).

-Technical analysts are humbler as compared to others, they treat the information they share as fragile, but want publicity in return.
-I oblige as often as possible because at least they don't claim to peddle their causal certainty as the truth.

 Meanwhile, oligarchies of primary sources, in the form of closed whatsapp groups, blather ad infinitum at an intensity that any useful signal becomes a needle in a noisy haystack.

-News expires more rapidly than most people think, but the sell-side analysts think differently, because unlike the real world where news originates in all three dimensions, their research virtually renders them as market-maker in this derived information symmetry.
+News expires more rapidly than most people think, but the sell-side analyst can hardly care, because his original research virtually renders him as market-maker in this derived information symmetry.

-All this gives the analyst in the labyrinth a holier-than-thou confidence, I think anyone who finds themselves at the start of a food chain can ever escape becoming spiritual.
+All this gives the analyst in the labyrinth a holier-than-thou confidence, I don't think anyone who finds themselves at the start of a food chain can ever escape becoming spiritual.
 Once an analyst makes it big, the quid-pro-quo is more apparent, supply meets demand readily, the linen gets washed.

 On the other hand, hacks like myself must continually pump the lines with cold calls to get information.
 That, and legwork.